whesko/Nestya/README.md

 ---

-## ╠ “The bots having a problem!” or “I need more info regarding Nestya.
+## ╠ “The bot's having a problem!” or “I need more info regarding Nestya.
 How do i contact?” ╣

-No worries dear!~⁠♡ If you have any questions about Nestya, or they are being more sterical than normal, please contact the server administration or me!
+No worries dear!~⁠♡ If you have any questions about Nestya, or they are being more histerical than normal, please contact the server administration or me!

 <p align="center">
   main: @provavelmentewhesko